Don’t check your home’s value without reading this first

 4. Housing Turnover Rate

 The turnover rate for the housing market is simple.
 The hotter the market, the more homes sell, which gives Zillow more data to help boost the accuracy of its Zestimates.

 5. Major Changes to the Zillow Algorithm

-If you are in the market to sell your home the Zillow Algorithm is something you should pay attention to.
-Any adjustments to this can affect the value of your home, but Zillow doesn't adjust their algorithm very often.
-According to Investopedia.com, Zillow's algorithm was adjusted and it brought the National average two points down from last year to a median error of 6%.
+If you are in the market to sell your home, the Zillow Algorithm is something you should pay attention to.
+Any adjustments to this can affect the value of your home, but Zillow doesn't adjust its algorithm very often.
+According to Investopedia.com, Zillow's algorithm was adjusted, and it brought the National average two points down from last year to a median error of 6%.

 I live on the Westside of Los Angeles and specialize in selling homes in this area.
 Let me know if you would like me to do an analysis that shows exactly what your home is worth.

 Technology is incredible, but the accuracy of your home's value is a huge deal since it's probably your largest financial asset.